-If a staff member has concerns about another member of staff (including supply staff, volunteers and persons who use/hire the school premises), it will be raised with the headteacher.
+If a staff member has concerns about another member of staff (including supply staff, volunteers and persons who use/hire the school premises), it will be raised with the headteacher(who is also the DSL.
 If the concern is with regards to the headteacher, it must be referred to the chair of governors.
-(John Aspin- head@stacksteads.lancs.sch.uk)